suveerkh/portfolio/README.md

 A website to track the daily income and expenses, the entries stored in a script.
 [GitHub Repo](https://github.com/suveerkh/fintrack)

 ### Nexus
-An AI Chatbot that uses Gemini API integrated with flask to give responses to your queries.
+Nexus is a knowledge graph app for macOS that lets you build a web of connected ideas.
 [GitHub Repo](https://github.com/suveerkh/nexus)

 ## Setup